jintonation/trillek-computer/CDA.md

 - BIT 5 : If the CDA is in text mode, enables the use of the RAM user font.
 - BIT 6 : Enables the use of the RAM user color palette.
 - BIT 7 : Enables V-Sync refresh interrupt.
-Does a interrupt every time that the screen is refreshed at a rate of 25Hz.
+Does a interrupt every time that the screen is refreshed (ideally at a rate of 25Hz).

 ### Video modes
 Bits 3 to 0 of SETUP register :